GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/activecollab2.rst

 clicking on "Profile" and then "API Settings".
 When on that page, look at the URL.
 The integer that appears after "/user/" is your user ID.

-Projects should be entered in a comma-separated list, with the project id as the key and the name you'd like to use for the project in Taskwarrior entered as the value.
-For example, if the project ID is 8 and the project's name in ActiveCollab is "Amazing Website" then you might enter 8:amazing_website
+Projects should be entered in an inline table, with the project id as the key and the name you'd like to use for the project in Taskwarrior entered as the value.
+For example, if the project ID is 8 and the project's name in ActiveCollab is "Amazing Website" then you might enter ``{8: "amazing_website"}``.

 Note that due to limitations in the ActiveCollab API, there is no simple way to get a list of all tasks you are responsible for in AC.
 Instead you need to